Haven't got a pet a home? Cosy up with a cuppa and a furry friend at these top dog and cat cafes in Singapore.

 3. Cat Paradise

 This paradise is both a cat cafe and an adoption centre.
 Pay $18 for an hour’s entry, and you’ll get to play with the rescue cats and kittens in a cageless, cafe-like environment.
-There are no hooman treats here (you can bring in your own food and drinks, however), but you can purchase treats for the adorable felines.
-If one hour’s not enough, pay $40 and you can cuddle and relax with the kitties the whole day.
+There are no hooman treats here (you can bring in your food and drinks, however), but you can purchase treats for the adorable felines.
+If one hour’s not enough, pay $12, and you can cuddle and relax with the kitties the whole day.
 You can also work and even play board games here.
 How fun!
+For students (kiddos aged 12 and above), admission is $12 for an hour.

 Cat Paradise, 23 Upper Weld Road, Singapore 89097147